 The next time your heating and air conditioning system comes on, think about that pressure building up in the bedroom.
 Imagine where that air might be going.
 Imagine the kind of air that’s coming in from outside.

-It's time to pop that balloon.
+It’s time to pop that balloon with a return air pathway.